Harken Energy scandal: The Job

 In 1987 and 1988, George W. Bush dedicated himself (and much of his efforts) to the presidential campaign of his father George H. W. Bush.
 Fortunes turned for Bush, and the following year he invested in the Texas Rangers baseball team.
 To help pay for this investment, he borrowed a sum of $600,000; to pay off the loan, he sold his stock in Harken Energy.
 That investment paid off handsomely for him, not only monetarily.
 As team owner, the popularity derived from his public persona lead to the invitation to run for governor of Texas and ultimately, two terms as president.

-Bush's stock sale
+Bush's stock sale and its consequences for Harken Energy

 George W. Bush sold 212,140 shares of Harken Energy at $4 a share on June 22, 1990, for a grand total of $848,560.
 Two months later, on August 20, Harken announced a larger than expected loss for the previous quarter.
-Surprisingly, the price of the company's stock shares barely declined at first, following these two negative, or "bearish," events.
+Surprisingly, the price of the company's stock shares barely declined at first, following these two negative, or "bearish", events.
 In the ensuing months, Harken's stock price did drift downward to $1.25 per share by the end of the year.
 However, the stock price then recovered its value and more the following year, which was strange behavior for the stock.
 The sale of the large block of shares had become widely publicized and allegations of the use of insider information, and improper stock transactions, were leveled at Bush.